Len Lawson

-Leonard Keith Lawson (1927 – 29 November 2003), was a bestselling Australian comic book creator, successful commercial artist and photographer.
-However, he was also a notorious criminal who was sentenced to life imprisonment for rape and murder.
-He died in custody in 2003.
+Leonard Keith Lawson (1927 – 29 November 2003), was a notorious criminal who was sentenced to life imprisonment for rape and murder.
+He died in prison in 2003.
+Previously, he had been a bestselling Australian comic book creator, successful commercial artist and photographer.

-Lawson first came to prominence as the creator of The Lone Avenger, an Australian comic book hero, whose first appearance was in the second issue of Action Comics in 1946, running for thirteen years, eventually taking over the entire comic and selling up to 70,000 copies.
+Lawson first came to prominence as the creator of The Lone Avenger, an Australian comic book hero, whose first appearance was in the second issue of Action Comics in 1946 (unrelated to the American comics of the same name), running for thirteen years, eventually taking over the entire comic and selling up to 70,000 copies.
+The series was heavily influenced by Lone Ranger and other Western comics.
 Lawson also created another masked Western vigilante hero The Hooded Rider, as well as Diana, Queen of the Apes and Peter Fury.

 In 1954, Lawson took five young models to bushland in Terrey Hills to take swimsuit photos for a calendar.
 He bound the women and sexually assaulted them, raping two.
 He was sentenced to death, which was commuted to 14 years in prison when the death penalty was abolished in New South Wales later that year.
 Lawson asked to continue producing The Lone Avenger in prison, but it was handed to another artist.
+Due to the publicity from the case, the Australian comics industry received heavy scrutiny, with many engaging in self-censorship practices, and adopting the practices of the US Comics Code Authority.
 The comic was subsequently banned in Queensland and withdrawn by its publisher.
-Lawson was released from prison in 1961 after serving seven years, or half, of his sentence.
+Lawson was released from prison in 1961 after serving seven years, half his sentence.

-On 7 November 1962, Lawson sexually assaulted and murdered a 16-year-old girl whose portrait he was painting in his apartment.
-The next day, he took several hostages at the Sydney Church of England Girls' Grammar School, killing a 15-year-old girl in the ensuing siege.
+On 7 November 1962, Lawson sexually assaulted and murdered 16-year-old Jane Bower, whose portrait he was painting in his apartment.
+The next day, he took several hostages at the Sydney Church of England Girls' Grammar School at Moss Vale, killing 15-year-old Wendy Luscombe in the ensuing siege while a teacher attempted to wrestle away his gun.
 He was sentenced to life imprisonment.
-Lawson attacked a female dancer who performed in a concert at Parramatta jail, seemingly as part of an escape attempt.
+While at Parramatta Gaol, Lawson attacked female dancer Sharon Hamilton, who was performing as part of a dance group for inmates.
+This was seemingly part of an escape attempt.
+Hamilton was reportedly traumatised by the attack and killed herself six years later.
 He died in Grafton Correctional Centre in November 2003.